pvvx/ATC_MiThermometer/README.md

 1. Go to the [Over-the-air Webupdater Page `TelinkMiFlasher.html`](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html) *
 2. If using Android, Windows, Linux: Ensure you enabled "experimental web platform features".
 Therefore copy the according link (i.e. `chrome://flags/#enable-experimental-web-platform-features` for Chrome), open a new browser tab, paste the copied URL.
 Now sten the _Experimental Web Platform features_ flag to _Enabled_.
 Then **restart the browser**.
+3. For all sensors with a button, before activation, it is necessary to reset the past bindings by holding the button for a long time.
-3. In the Telink Flasher Page: Press `Connect`: The browser should open a popup with visible Bluetooth devices.
+4. In the Telink Flasher Page: Press `Connect`: The browser should open a popup with visible Bluetooth devices.
 Choose the according target device (i.e. `LYWSD03MMC`) to pair.
-4. After connection is established a _Do Acivation_ button appears.
+5. After connection is established a _Do Acivation_ button appears.
 Press this button to start the decryption key process.
-5. Now you can press the _Custom Firmware ver x.x_ button to directly flash the custom firmware.
+6. Now you can press the _Custom Firmware ver x.x_ button to directly flash the custom firmware.
 Alternatively you can choose a specific firmware binary (i.e. the original firmware) via the file chooser
-6. Press _Start Flashing_.
+7. Press _Start Flashing_.

  * Use [TelinkOTA](https://pvvx.github.io/ATC_MiThermometer/TelinkOTA.html) to flash old or alternative versions ([ATC1441](https://atc1441.github.io/TelinkFlasher.html)).
 This is a program for OTA projects with Telink SDK, no third-party (mijia) protections.

- * Addition for CGG1-M: Press and hold the button on the back of CGG1-M for 2 seconds until the Bluetooth icon starts blinking on the e-ink display, and then click the 'Connect' and 'Do Activation' buttons on the TeLink Flasher.
+ * Addition for CGG1-M: Press and hold the button on the back of CGG1-M for 2 seconds until the Bluetooth icon starts blinking on the e-ink display, and then click the 'Connect' and 'Do Activation' buttons on the TeLinkMiFlasher.

 ### Configuration
 After you have flashed the firmware, the device has changed it's bluetooth name to something like `ATC_F02AED`.
 Using the [`TelinkMiFlasher.html`](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html) you have various configuration options.